AlunAlun/Obsidian/Alun/Boating/Notes from PER practicals.md

 - **Bilge**: test manual, and if present, electric and automatic
 - **Rudder**: steer wheel fully to left and right, listen and feel for anything wrong
 - **Ladder**: For how to get out of water
 - **Anchor**: Inspect anchor and chain for corrosion.
 Check windlass works.
+Check if second anchor present
 ### Engine
 - **Check**:
 	- Oil level